-The worm gear is mounted on the tilt control shaft and supported by the tilt shaft bracket (see Fig. 73).
+The worm gear is mounted on the tilt control shaft and supported by the tilt shaft bracket (see Fig. 75).
 The tilt shaft bracket is mounted on the back of the front trunnion bracket by a pair of socket-head mounting bolts.
+A hex head support bolt extends from the bottom of the front trunnion bracket to push against the bottom of the tilt shaft bracket.
+The support bolt prevents the tilt shaft bracket from dropping out of position.

 To adjust the position of the worm gear, loosen the two mounting bolts using a 8 mm hex L-wrench.
-Move the worm gear upward to eliminate any play in the tilt mechanism, or move the worm gear downward to prevent binding.
-Tighten the mounting bolts and test the tilt mechanism to confirm that it is properly adjusted.
+Next, loosen the lock nut on the support bolt.
+Turn the support bolt clockwise to raise the worm gear and eliminate any play in the tilt mechanism.
+Alternatively, turn the support bolt counter-clockwise to lower the worm gear and prevent binding.
+Tighten the lock nut and the mounting bolts.
+Finally, test the tilt mechanism to confirm that it is properly adjusted.